Hacktix/GBEDG/cpu/index.md

 ## Additional Flags
 ### IME (Interrupt Master Enable Flag)
 The IME is a CPU-internal flag which determines whether or not interrupts are enabled.
 Interrupts are enabled if this flag is set, however, there is a second register mapped to memory which differentiates between various types of interrupts and allows for enabling/disabling each individually.

-### STATE
-This is mostly relevant for emulator development and is not (?) present in actual hardware.
-The CPU can be in different states, most notably the default execution state, a HALT state or a STOP state.
-These will be elaborated on later on in this documentation.